PyLorenzo/Sobol-sampler-stability-regions/README.md

 ### EFTCAMB

-This pipeline requires the EFTCAMB-patched version of CAMB that includes the TPM model (`007p8_TPM.f90`).
+This pipeline requires the EFTCAMB-patched version of CAMB that includes the TPM model, but it can be generalized to any model.
 Point Cobaya to your build via the `path` field in the YAML:

 ```yaml
 theory: